-Foreign investors will need to invest through an Indonesian limited liability company with foreign investment status or with a public listing.
+Foreign investors will need to invest through an Indonesian limited liability company with foreign investment status, a PMA company (as discussed in Section IV) or with a public listing.
 There are currently around 60 public real estate companies listed at the Indonesian Stock Exchange (IDX).
 Many of these companies have foreign participation.
 Well-known names with a strong presence are Agung Podomoro, Ciputra, Summarecon, Lippo and BSD.
 Most of the public real estate companies in Indonesia are traditionally developers, but some are trying to diversify their income streams, for instance, by investing in REITs, as discussed in further detail in Section III.